-Weakness 1: Inability To Determine Enrollment Capacity
+Weakness 1: Inability to Determine Enrollment Capacity

 A method does not exist to determine the student capacity limit for Harper.
-Current enrollment is 40,000 and growing and full capacity will eventually be reached.
+Current enrollment is 37,338 and growing and full capacity eventually will be reached.

 While Harper continues to plan for and support enrollment growth, institutionally it must be determined what enrollment level can be supported by current systems.
 Scheduling studies have been and are being conducted, but the upper capacity issue needs to be addressed for institutional planning purposes.
 The scheduling team is actively working to improve the number of slots available for learners to enroll, but this process does not result in the high level capacity numbers.
-The determination of this upper limit is not currently the charge of any workgroup.
-Scheduling team recommendations currently being implemented:
+The determination of this upper limit is not currently the charge of any work group.
+Scheduling team is implementing the following: